NickKnobbe/the-least-vexing-cplusplus-course/README.md

 # The Least Vexing C++ Course
 This course (under construction) is my effort to teach others and myself about the intricacies of the C++ programming language.
-It is arranged in byte-size tutorials.
+It is arranged in byte-size tutorials, and its name is a reference to the Most Vexing Parse from C++.
-Anyone can benefit from this course, but it is meant for programmers that have some introductory experience in another language and are looking to learn C++.
+Anyone can benefit from the course, but it is meant for programmers that have some introductory experience in another language and are looking to learn C++.
 I welcome you here, and I hope you enjoy!

 ## Navigation